MohamadZeini/Data-Exploration-Survival-on-the-Titanic/README.md

 ### Code

-Template code is provided in the `Bay_Area_Bike_Share_Analysis.ipynb` notebook file.
+The code is provided in the `P2.ipynb` notebook file.
 You will also be required to use `titanic-data.csv` data file.

 ### Run